How Long Should an Abstract be?

 - Look for grammatical errors and make suitable corrections.

-With the help of these tips, and word guide provided in the article, you will be able to create an eye-catching abstract for your paper.
+With the help of these tips and the word guide provided in the article, you will be able to understand how many words an abstract should be and create an eye-catching abstract for your paper.
 Still, if you face any difficulty, don’t forget to concern our experts.